 Direct auto-attendant choices are customizable depending on the time of day or time of year and give you incredible flexibility in directing calls for multiple locations or answering different phone numbers that signify different departments in an organization.
 You may even have some advertising that is promoted through toll-free numbers (or a phone number different from your business phone) depending on what you want to track.
 In this way, auto-attendants streamline communications and offload call management that would be incredibly time-consuming, if not impossible, without it.

 #5: Mobile or Hybrid Capability

 Obviously, we’ve seen the nature of business change over the last several years.
 One of the big pushes is for a business to move to a remote, mobile, or hybrid office scenario.
-How does a phone system support that from the virtual standpoint?
+How does a phone system support that from a virtual standpoint?
+How can you ensure you stay connected with your team and that they stay connected to your clients or customers?
 If your business does have remote employees or remote teams, you want to make sure that they’re part of the phone communication system.
 It’s really nice to be able to mix and match whether your team is in a brick-and-mortar location, on the road, or in a home office.